Skip to main content

 With MitID, Danes can manage banking, taxes, and other tasks on their phones.

-But older and less tech-savvy groups may need extra help.
+Older and less tech-savvy groups may still need extra help during the transition.

 The Netherlands helps citizens and businesses through two main digital ID systems: DigiD and eHerkenning.